-Depending on the RNA extraction protocol used, samples may also contain significant amounts of genomic DNA (gDNA), which is indistinguishable from RNA on a spectrophotometer.
+Depending on the RNA extraction protocol used, samples may contain significant amounts of genomic DNA (gDNA), which is indistinguishable from RNA on a spectrophotometer.
 Furthermore, as many of the dyes used in RNA microfluidics assays stain single-stranded nucleic acids much more intensely than double-stranded, low to moderate amounts of gDNA may not be readily visible with an RNA-specific microfluidics assay.
 We highly recommend examining all RNA samples on a denaturing agarose gel or using a fluorometric assay with DNA- and RNA-specific dyes to check samples for DNA contamination.
 On an agarose gel, gDNA can appear as either a dark mass which remains in the slot if relatively intact, or as a high molecular weight smear if it has been sheared during extraction.
-Poly(A) RNA selection can also be performed on samples containing gDNA but some genomic A stretches may also be bound by the oligo(dT) beads.

-The best way to avoid gDNA contamination is to use an RNA extraction protocol that does not coisolate gDNA such as Lexogen's SPLIT RNA Extraction Kit (Cat.
+The best way to avoid gDNA contamination is to use an RNA extraction protocol that does not co-isolate gDNA such as Lexogen's SPLIT RNA Extraction Kit (Cat.
 No. 008.48).
-However, DNA can be removed from irreplaceable samples by acidic phenol extraction or DNase I digestion.
-We do not recommend DNase treatment as the extended incubation with divalent cations can lead to RNA hydrolysis and decrease RNA integrity.
-If samples must be DNase treated, heat inactivation should be avoided, and the enzyme should be deactivated by other means such as phenol / chloroform extraction or silica column purification.
+DNase I treatment is generally not required when poly(A) selection is performed, as genomic DNA will not be captured by the oligo(dT) beads and is therefore, efficiently removed during the washing steps.
+However, if desired, gDNA can optionally be removed from irreplaceable samples by acidic phenol extraction or DNase I digestion.
+If samples must be DNase I-treated, heat inactivation should be avoided, and the enzyme should be deactivated by other means such as phenol / chloroform extraction or silica column purification.